How to write an affirmation letter to yourself? Examples and tips to guide you

 Each and every day we hear so many external voices.
 From friends, family, colleagues, the news, we hear their frustrations, stories, and messages, yet we seldom stop to listen to ourselves.
 By writing an affirmation letter to yourself, you connect deeper with your inner thoughts, your dreams, and realize the power of affirmations.

 A letter of affirmation can help to expand on your daily practice of affirmations by giving you more focus and encouraging you to be more clear and concise about what you really want to achieve.

 Writing an affirmation letter is a great tool to document your thoughts and in the process, build up your self-confidence.
 It is also an important step in self-care, making use of writing therapy to express what is in your heart.
 Akin to journaling, writing allows you to improve and increase your positivity.
 Think of it as a love letter to yourself.

 * Note: This post may contain affiliate links, which means we will get a commission if you decide to buy something through them.
 There is no extra cost to you, but it can help support The Right Affirmations.

 So what exactly is an affirmation letter and how do you go around writing one?
 That’s what I will be sharing in this post, but first, what gives?

 In basic terms, an affirmation letter is a letter that you write and address to yourself (although you can do that for others too, but not the topic of this post today).
 An affirmation letter is meant for you to pen down your thoughts.
 They could be how you are feeling, what you want to achieve, or something you wish to manifest.

-Positive words are used in an affirmation letter to build up your self esteem and confidence.
-Even if you do not have a specific goal right now, you can write one to talk about how unique and special you are, or to express gratitude about the good things in your life.
+Positive words are used in an affirmation letter to build up your self-esteem and confidence.
+Even if you do not have a specific goal right now, you can write one to talk about how unique and special you are, or to express gratitude for the good things in your life.